-Version 7/2012

-1 2 3 4 5 6 7 Ethics Policy for Employees of the Presbyterian Mission Agency and the Office of the General Assembly of the Presbyterian Church (U.S.A.)
-Introduction 8 This Ethics Policy for Employees of the Presbyterian Mission Agency ("PMA") and the Office of the General Assembly 9 ("OGA") of the Presbyterian Church (U.S.A.) ("Ethics Policy") addresses business ethics and does not include the other 10 ethical values and policies of the Presbyterian Church (U.S.A.) ("PCUSA")6.
-The Ethics Policy applies to all 11 employees of the PMA and the OGA in matters relating to the performance of their duties and responsibilities for the 12 PMA/OGA.
-These employees have Presbyterian Church (U.S.A.), A Corporation as their legal employer.
-The term 13 "PMA/OGA" collectively refers to those two ecclesial bodies, their elected members, their respective staff members, 14 the corporation, and all subparts thereof.
-15 All funds and property received and administered by the PMA/OGA are entrusted to the organization by God through 16 the faithful financial support of PCUSA members and friends.
-The highest degree of stewardship and fiduciary 17 responsibility is expected of all employees, including the receiving, reporting, and use of funds, property, and time.
-18 Employees are responsible for complying with laws, regulations7, and PMA/OGA and PCUSA policies and procedures.
-19 As a PMA/OGA employee, what does this Ethics Policy require of me?
-20 The required standards of this Ethics Policy are set out in 1-6 immediately below.
-The forms and processes are set 21 out in the four attachments.
-22 Standards of Ethical Conduct 23 1.
-Duty of Loyalty and Care.
-The duty of loyalty and care as well as the obligation of good stewardship requires all 24 employees to act first in the best interests of the PMA/OGA rather than in the employee's own interests or the 25 interests of another entity or person.
-These responsibilities are set forth below.
-26 2.
+1 Ethics Policy

+2 for Employees of the

+3 Presbyterian Mission Agency and

+4 the Office of the General Assembly

+5 of the Presbyterian Church (U.S.A.)

+6

+7 Introduction

+8 This Ethics Policy for Employees of the Presbyterian Mission Agency ("PMA") and the Office of the

+9 General Assembly ("OGA") of the Presbyterian Church (U.S.A.) ("Ethics Policy") addresses business ethics

+10 and does not include the other ethical values and policies of the Presbyterian Church (U.S.A.) ("PCUSA")6.

+11 The Ethics Policy applies to all employees of the PMA and the OGA in matters relating to the performance

+12 of their duties and responsibilities for the PMA/OGA.
+These employees have Presbyterian Church (U.S.A.),

+A Corporation as their legal employer.
+The term "PMA/OGA" collectively refers to those two ecclesial bodies, their elected members, their respective staff members, the corporation, and all subparts thereof.

+15 All funds and property received and administered by the PMA/OGA are entrusted to the organization by God property, and time.
+Employees are responsible for complying with laws, regulations7, and PMA/OGA and

+All funds and property received and administered by the PMA/OGA are entrusted to the organization by God through the faithful financial support of PCUSA members and friends.
+The highest degree of stewardship

+17 and fiduciary responsibility is expected of all employees, including the receiving, reporting, and use of funds,

+19 PCUSA policies and procedures.

+20 As a PMA/OGA employee, what does this Ethics Policy require of me?

+The required standards of this Ethics Policy are set out in 1-6 immediately below.
+The forms and processes are set out in the four attachments.

+23 Standards of Ethical Conduct

+- Duty of Loyalty and Care.
+The duty of loyalty and care as well as the obligation of good stewardship requires all employees to act first in the best interests of the PMA/OGA rather than in the employee's own interests or the interests of another entity or person.
+These responsibilities are set forth below. - 27 2.
 Conflicts of Interest.
-All employees shall avoid conflicts of interest, potential conflicts of interest, and situations 27 that give even the appearance of a conflict of interest.8 28 a.
+All employees shall avoid conflicts of interest, potential conflicts of interest, and situations that give even the appearance of a conflict of interest.3 - a.
 Definition.
-"Conflict of interest" means any situation in which the employee may be influenced or appear to be 29 influenced in decision-making or business dealings by any motive or desire for personal advantage other than the success and well-being of the PMA/OGA.
-Personal advantage means a financial interest or some other personal interest, whether present or potential, whether direct or indirect.
-This standard applies to both actual
+Conflict of interest" means any situation in which the employee may be influenced or appear to be influenced in decision-making or business dealings by any motive or desire for personal advantage other than the success and well-being of the PMA/OGA.8 Personal advantage means a financial interest or some other personal interest, whether present or potential, whether direct or indirect.
+This standard applies to both actual and contemplated transactions.
+When in doubt, the

-6For other policies, see the employee handbooks of the PMA and OGA and the Standards of Ethical Conduct approved by the 210th General Assembly (1998) of the Presbyterian Church (U.S.A.) as it applies to employees.
+1For other policies, see the employee handbooks of the PMA and OGA and the Standards of Ethical Conduct approved by the 210th General Assembly (1998) of the Presbyterian Church (U.S.A.) as it applies to employees.

-7 Federal and state constitutional religious free exercise provisions, as well as laws and ordinances, exempt religious organizations from some laws.
+2 Federal and state constitutional religious free exercise provisions, as well as laws and ordinances, exempt religious organizations from some laws.
 An employee should consult with the General Counsel if such questions arise.

-8 Personal investments with the Presbyterian Church (U.S.A.)
+3 Personal investments with the Presbyterian Church (U.S.A.)
 Foundation, Presbyterian Church (U.S.A.)
 Investment and Loan Program, Inc., or employee benefits provided by the Board of Pensions of the Presbyterian Church (U.S.A.) are not considered a conflict of interest.